 Date of birth

-Burn joined Wigan Athletic on 1 July 2016 following the expiration of his contract Fulham, signing a three-year deal.
+Burn joined Wigan Athletic in July 2016 following the expiration of his contract Fulham, signing a three-year deal.

 After a slow start, he was easily the most consistent player in a Latics shirt, powerful and dominant in the air but with a succession of last ditch tackles to save the day.